UoA-eResearch/HackyHour/_posts/2020-06-03-tips-tricks-meetup.md

 <p style="margin-top:-1em;margin-bottom:2em;"><em><a href="{{site.baseurl}}/static/tips-tricks-sessions.ics">Download as calendar events (.ics).</a></em></p>

 _Interested in hearing about future sessions, volunteering to present, suggesting a topic or simply joining the Hacky Hour community to ask questions, connect with others, and share your experience?_ Sign-up to the Hacky Hour@Auckland Slack chat room.
-It's an active community with more than 260 students and researchers at the University already there!
+It's an active community with more than 260 UoA students and researchers already there!

 <a href="https://join.slack.com/t/uoacer/shared_invite/zt-enicnt85-LeufP7kQxPL0r1L2r3MxvQ" style="border: 1px solid purple;padding: 0.75em;display: inline-block;background-color: #860086;color: white;font-weight: bolder;border-radius: 4px;">Join Hacky Hour@Auckland Slack</a>